wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 ### Tools

-- `list-available-packages`: Lists all available documentation packages from Context7
+- `list-available-docs`: Lists all available documentation libraries from Context7
-- `get-package-documentation`: Retrieves documentation for a specific package with options for:
+- `get-library-documentation`: Retrieves documentation for a specific library with options for:
-  - `packageName`: Name of the package to retrieve docs for
+  - `libraryName`: Name of the library to retrieve docs for
-  - `topic`: Specific topic within the package to focus the documentation on
+  - `topic`: Specific topic within the library
-  - `tokens`: Maximum number of tokens to retrieve (default: 5000)
+  - `tokens`: Maximum tokens to retrieve (default: 5000)

 ## Development